 WHEN & HOW ARE NOTIFICATIONS ISSUED?
-Activation Procedures for the Emergency Notification System The Emergency Notification System is activated by the decision of the President of the College, the Executive Vice President of Operations, the Title IX Coordinator, or a properly qualified designee, based on the best available information at the time of the emergency.
-The College will do its best to confirm the immediate or imminent threat.
+Activation Procedures for the Emergency Notification System do its best to confirm the immediate or imminent threat.
 As a matter of practice, when evaluating a potential threat or considering an emergency notification, Mandl will err on the side of caution and issue a warning as soon as possible.
 The warning will be accurate and specific enough to help its recipients.